 - What is the impact of the final rule on chlorpyrifos registration review?

-- Can chlorpyrifos still be used on crops if they are exported and not used for domestic food or feed consumption?
+- Can chlorpyrifos still be used on crops if they are exported and not used for domestic food or animal feed consumption?

 - What should be done with treated seed?